Jain schools and branches

 Jainism is an Indian religion which is traditionally believed to be propagated by twenty-four spiritual teachers known as tirthankara.
-Broadly, Jainism is divided into two major schools of thought, Digambara and Svetambara.
+Broadly, Jainism is divided into two major schools of thought, Digambara and Śvetāmbara.
 These are further divided into different sub-sects and traditions.
 While there are differences in practices, the core philosophy and main principles of each sect is the same.

 Schism

 Traditionally, the original doctrine of Jainism was contained in scriptures called Purva.
 There were fourteen Purva.
 These are believed to have originated from Rishabhanatha, the first tirthankara.
 There was a twelve-year famine around fourth century BCE.
-At that time, Chandragupta Maurya was the ruler of Magadha and Bhadrabahu was the head of Jain community.
-Bhadrabahu went south to Karnataka with his adherents and Sthulabhadra, another Jain leader remained behind.
-During this time the knowledge of the doctrine was getting lost.
-A council was formed at Pataliputra where eleven scriptures called Angas were compiled and the remnant of fourteen purvas were written down in 12th Anga, Ditthivaya by the adherents of Sthulbhadra.
-When followers of Bhadrabahu returned, there was a dispute between them regarding the authenticity of the Angas.
-Also, those who stayed at Magadha started wearing white clothes which was unacceptable to the other who remain naked.
-This is how the Digambara and Svetambara sect came about.
-The Digambara being the naked ones where as Svetambara being the white clothed.
+According to Śvētāmbara texts - The undivided Jain sangha was headed by Acharya Krishnasuri, who initiated Sivabhuti as a monk.
+As a result of his rebellion, anger, and gross misinterpretation of the canonical scriptures of Jainism, he began roaming naked and propagating that public nudity was accepted as per Jain scriptures.
+Followers of Sivabhuti came to be known as Digambaras.
+This is how the Digambara and Śvetāmbara sects present differing accounts of the division.
+The Digambara being the naked ones where as Śvetāmbara being the white clothed.
 According to Digambara, the purvas and the angas were lost.
-In course of time, the cannons of Svetambara were also getting lost.
 About 980 to 993 years after the Nirvana of Mahavira, a Vallabhi council was held at Vallabhi (now in Gujarat).
 This was headed by Devardhi Ksamashramana.
 It was found that the 12th Anga, the Ditthivaya, was lost too.
 The other Angas were written down.
 This is a traditional account of schism.
-According to Svetambara, there were eight schisms (Nihvana).
+According to Śvetāmbara, there were eight schisms (Nihnava).

 According to Digambara tradition, Ganadhara knew fourteen Purva and eleven Anga.
 Knowledge of Purva was lost around 436 years after Mahavira and Anga were lost around 683 years after Mahavira.
 The texts which do not belong to Anga are called Angabahyas.
 There were fourteen Angabahyas.
-The first four Angabahyas, Samayika, Chaturvimasvika, Vandana and Pratikramana corresponds to sections of second Mulasutra of Svetambara.
-The only texts of angabahyas which occurs in Svetambara texts are Dasavaikalika, Uttaradhyayana and Kalpavyavahara.
+The first four Angabahyas, Samayika, Chaturvimasvika, Vandana and Pratikramana corresponds to sections of second Mulasutra of Śvetāmbara.
+The only texts of angabahyas which occurs in Śvetāmbara texts are Dasavaikalika, Uttaradhyayana and Kalpavyavahara.

-Early Jain images from Mathura depict Digambara iconography until late fifth century A.D. where Svetambara iconography starts appearing.
+Early Jain images from Mathura depict iconography of the Śvetāmbara sect.
+Differences between Digambara and Śvetāmbara sects deepened when Bappabhattisuri defeated Digambaras at Girnar Jain temples.

 Differences

-Other than rejecting or accepting different ancient Jain texts, Digambaras and Śvētāmbara differ in other significant ways such as:
+Other than rejecting or accepting different ancient Jain texts, Digambaras and Śvetāmbara differ in other significant ways such as: